AssertNadeem/KiwiSaverWP01/readme.md

 ## Project structure

 - .github -> yml file to execute the tests in GitHub Actions
+- config -> All the project configurations available here
 - src -> Contains all the features,helpers, hooks, pages,tests & Typescript code
 - test-results -> Contains all the reports related to the test.